FIND US IN ZOOM

-During the COVID-19 campus closure, K.E.Y.
-Learning Center tutors are still here for you in Zoom and available to help you succeed in your classes.
+During the COVID-19 crisis, K.E.Y.
+Learning Center tutors are here for you in Zoom and available to help you succeed in your classes.

 If you're new to Zoom, that's okay.
 We'll walk and talk you through it.